 Lifting and holding your Pomeranian might not look like a complicated thing to do, but there are lots of Pom owners who do it the wrong way.
 There’s actually a safe way to lift and hold a small dog like a Pomeranian.

-Understanding the right way to lift and hold your Pomeranian is safe for him/her .
+Understanding the right way to lift and hold your Pomeranian and how to lift a dog safely.
 The trick is to always support his rear and chest because that equally distributes his weight.

-Please read this short article and learn the best way to lift and carry your small dog.
+Please read this short article and learn how to lift a puppy, how to hold a dog and how to lift a small dog like the Pomeranian.
 This will avoid you dropping him accidentally and causing him an injury.